-OK, so now I am definitely onto Plan B. New Zealand’s Long Distance Nationals are cancelled.
+OK, so now I am definitely onto Plan B. Aotearao, New Zealand’s Long Distance Nationals in Picton have been cancelled.
 International Va’a Federation World Sprints in Hilo, Hawaii August 2020 are cancelled.
 I am at home under a national rāhui (lockdown) for four weeks at least.
 We aren’t allowed to go on the water.
 Today is day 11.

 How do I cope with not paddling, not being on the water.
 How do I cope with going from training full on for an international event to not being able to do the sport that makes my heart sing.

 The rāhui is giving me a lot of time to think even though I am still working (online from home).
 I am in a ‘bubble of one’.
 I can do boot camp online from home via Zoom.
 (Thank you Jason of Primal Fit).
 I have plenty of equipment here so I can also keep up my land-based training.
 How can I keep my paddle fitness?
 It’s been sitting with me since Day 1.

 Could I create my own waka ama paddle erg?